sayanarijit/expandvars/README.md

 my_secret_access_code = "${ACCESS_CODE:-default_access_code}"
 ```

-> NOTE: Although it copies most of the common behaviours, it doesn't follow it strictly.
+> NOTE: Although this module copies most of the common behaviours of bash,
+> it doesn't follow bash strictly.
 For example, it doesn't work with arrays.

 Usage